Ainyaku/ainyaku.com/How to install Chrome Remote Desktop on Ubuntu Linux without creating a new session.md

 ## Installation

 Go to [Chrome Remote Desktop's website](https://remotedesktop.google.com/access/) on Google Chrome and begin the steps to setup your computer for remote access.
-Once it downloads Chrome Remote Desktop, open terminal and run `sudo apt-get install [path of downloaded file]`.
+Once it downloads Chrome Remote Desktop, open terminal and run `sudo apt-get install [path of downloaded file]`, replacing `[path of downloaded file]` with the path of the downloaded `.deb` file.
 Once this finishes, return back to Google Chrome and finish the setup steps.

-_Note: if there are any issues with Chrome Remote Desktop when following these steps, run `sudo apt-get --purge remove chrome-remote-desktop` to uninstall it and try again._
+_Note: If there are any issues with Chrome Remote Desktop when following these steps, run `sudo apt-get --purge remove chrome-remote-desktop` to uninstall it and try again._

 Now, try to connect to the computer using Chrome Remote Desktop on another device signed in with the same Google account.
 You should see a simmilar message to the one shown in the image below: